basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 By default, Bitcask keeps all of your data.
-But if your data has limited time value or if you need to purge data for space reasons, you can configure object expiry.
+But if your data has limited time value or if you need to purge data for space reasons, you can configure object expiration, aka expiry.
 This feature is disabled by default.

 You can enable and configure object expiry using the `expiry` setting and either specifying a time interval in seconds, minutes, hours, etc.,